Brandon Jennings: High school career

 Jennings attended Dominguez High School in Compton for his freshman and sophomore years.
 Before his junior year, Jennings transferred to Oak Hill Academy in Mouth of Wilson, Virginia.
-He led his 2006–2007 team to a 41–1 record and the top ranking in the USA Today Super 25 list of high school teams.
+As a junior, he led his 2006–2007 Oak Hill team to a 41–1 record and the top ranking in the USA Today Super 25 list of high school teams.
 In his last year of high school, Jennings averaged 35.5 points per game and set the school record for points in a season (1,312).
 This performance earned him some of high school basketball's most prestigious awards: the 2008 Naismith Prep Player of the Year Award, 2007–08 Gatorade Player of the Year (Virginia), 2008 Parade Magazine Player of the Year, and 2008 EA Sports Player of the Year.
 He was rated as the nation's #1 high school basketball prospect in the class of 2008 by Scout.com, the #1 prospect in the ESPNU 150, and the #4 prospect by Rivals.com.